JoshuaDelosSantos/my-clean-project/documentations/user_stories/iter2_us_06_client_filter_cat.md

 # Client filter by category
-As a client, I need to be able to filter by categories when looking at services available.
+As a client, I need to be able to filter services by category so I can find relevant options faster.

 ## Priority: 10